 For your next destination you might want to check if the price for your plane tickets are cheaper when booking in another country.
 Say what?
 Price discrimination is a practice in the travel industry where airlines use different pricing policies for consumers in different countries to increase their sales.
 If you want to read more how this works and to make sure you get the best deal every time: here’s a great article.

-I also recommend Student Universe as a source to finding discounted tickets, which I have used many times before when arranging my travels.
+I also recommend Student Universe as a source to finding discounted tickets, which I have used many times before when arranging my travels and moving abroad.
 It’s also good to compare different travel sites when planning your next trip in order to get the best possible deal.

 Protecting your (online) privacy